inivekin/abosa/abosa.typ

-Snap turn habit stresses granite popping bubbles by my marrow yan tan tether mether and pit and sting's displaced by bloody flow.
+Snap turn habit stresses granite popping bubbles by my marrow yan tan tether mether and pit and sting's displaced a bloody flow.
 Remit of lit inner diodes,
 I amputate to see well-built,
 as with minerals of geodes,